vladimir19661966/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

    .. note::

       - The XML structure differs between view types.
-      - For historical reasons, the root element of list views is `tree`.
       - The `description` field is omitted from the list view because it wouldn't fit visually.

 In :ref:`the previous section <tutorials/server_framework_101/define_window_actions>`, we defined